hieuvoquang87/vnstock-api/memory-bank/systemPatterns.md

    - Infrastructure as Code (IaC) using Terraform/AWS CDK
    - Separate functions for high-load operations

+7. **Documentation Strategy**: Code-Mirroring Documentation

+   - Markdown documentation files that mirror the application structure
+   - Each implementation file has an equivalent documentation file
+   - Detailed function documentation with explanations, parameters, and examples
+   - Living documentation that evolves with the code

 ## Design Patterns in Use

 1. **Repository Pattern**